-The term 'Trans Union' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Trans Union' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Trans Union turns out to be one of the three main credit reporting bureaus and information management services that are based in the United States.
 It delivers these services to around 500 million individual consumers and 45,000 distinct companies found throughout the globe in a significant 33 different countries.
 This makes it the third biggest credit bureau in the U.S. The firm’s larger and more powerful competitors are Experian and Equifax.
 This smallest of credit reporting bureaus also sells its credit report and related services directly to the people they are reporting on, the consumers.
 The firm is headquartered in Chicago, Illinois.
 It boasted 2014 revenues of $1.3 billion.

 The company Trans Union became established back in 1968 as a company with no relationship whatsoever to credit reporting or information gathering.
 It started out life as a holding company for an organization that leased railroads, the Union Tank Car Company.
 A year later, it bought out the Credit Bureau of Cook County.
 This firm owned and kept up files on 3.6 million credit cards.

 Chicago-based holding firm the Marmon Group later acquired Trans Union in 1981 in a purchase price valued at $688 million.
 The company continued operating unobtrusively until 2010 when Goldman Sachs Capital Partners working with Advent International bought it from Madison Dearborn Partners.
 The firm finally became a publicly traded corporation for the very first time on June 25, 2015 when it started trading on U.S. exchanges via the stock symbol TRU.